 Pill imprint PAD 133 has been identified as Hydrochlorothiazide and moexipril hydrochloride 12.5 mg / 7.5 mg.

-Hydrochlorothiazide/moexipril is used in the treatment of high blood pressure and belongs to the drug class antihypertensive combinations.
+Hydrochlorothiazide/moexipril is used in the treatment of high blood pressure and belongs to the drug class ACE inhibitors with thiazides.
 There is positive evidence of human fetal risk during pregnancy.
-Hydrochlorothiazide/moexipril 12.5 mg / 7.5 mg is not subject to the Controlled Substances Act.
+Hydrochlorothiazide/moexipril 12.5 mg / 7.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 12.5 mg / 7.5 mg

 - Prescription only

 - ACE inhibitors with thiazides